Expo 2015 – Angola Pavilion

 The pavilion offered several interactive experiences for visitors, including:

-• Multimedia Installations: Videos and projections that illustrated daily life and Angolan traditions.
+- Multimedia Installations: Videos and projections illustrating Angolan daily life and traditions.

-• Educational Workshops: Educational activities for children aimed at raising awareness of sustainability issues and the importance of biodiversity.
+- Educational Labs: Educational activities for children, aimed at raising awareness on the issues of sustainability and the importance of biodiversity.

-The Angola Pavilion was praised for its ability to tell a complex and fascinating story while managing to engage the audience in a cultural and educational journey.
-The pavilion also won awards and recognition for its innovative approach and effectiveness in communicating the country's message.
+The Angola Pavilion has been praised for its ability to tell a complex and fascinating story, managing to involve the public in a cultural and educational journey.
+The pavilion has also won awards and recognitions for its innovative approach and effectiveness in communicating the country's message.

-The architect, designer of the pavilion is Paula Nascimento.
+The architect, the pavilion's designer is Paula Born:.

-In summary, the Angola Pavilion at Expo 2015 was a successful example of how an international exposition can serve as a platform to promote a country's culture, traditions and ambitions while making a significant contribution to the global discussion on issues of sustainability and development.
+In summary, the Angola Pavilion at Expo 2015 was a successful example of how an international exposition can serve as a platform to promote a country's culture, traditions and ambitions, while making a significant contribution to the global discussion on sustainability and development issues.